 Robinson was incorporated in 2013.
-Initially, the company was focused on development of a hybrid electric amphibious aircraft, and in 2018 the Company pivoted to developing an innovative hybrid electric Vertical Takeoff and Landing ("eVTOL") eVTOL concept that is identified as the Cavorite X7.
+Initially, the company was focused on development of a hybrid electric amphibious aircraft, and in 2018 the Company pivoted to developing an innovative eVTOL concept that is identified as the Cavorite X7.
 The Company has built several small-scale prototypes and now has a 50%-scale aircraft that is undergoing active flight testing.

 Horizon intends to sell these aircraft to third parties, air operators, lessors, individual consumers, and NATO military customers.
 The Company plans to manufacture its aircraft and license its patented fan-in-wing technology and other core innovations to other Original Equipment Manufacturers ("OEM's").
 Manufacturing will be accomplished with a heavy reliance on experienced aircraft manufacturing partners and supply chain vendors.
-Horizon believes this highly focused business model will provide the most efficient use of capital to produce an aircraft that has a variety of uses, applications.
+Horizon believes this highly focused business model will provide the most efficient use of capital to produce an aircraft that has a variety of applications.